comebacktomorrow/provideoserver-control/readme.md

 The PVSControl.json file has the following format.
 Control is the web interface port, PVS is the AMP protocol port, Pro_Presenter is the network enabled port, TSL_RX is the port and address it will listen for TSL data on.
+You can remove PRO_PRESENTER, TSL_RX, and RAW_TCP sections if they aren't relevant for you (as of 0.9.3).

        {
        "CONTROL": {